Colorectal cancer blood-based biomarker screening tests

-Medicare Part B (Medical Insurance) covers a blood-based biomarker lab test to screen for colorectal cancer if you meet all of these conditions:
+Medicare Part B (Medical Insurance) covers a blood-based biomarker screening test to check for colorectal cancer if you meet all of these conditions:

 • You’re between 45–85.